noahehall/theBookOfNoah/0current/virtualization/docker/docker.md

     - verifying author: importing PGP keys with the full fingerprint in the Dockerfile to check signatures;
     - verifying the content: embedding checksums directly in the Dockerfile
   - Only the instructions RUN, COPY, ADD create layers.
+  - data containers are so 1995, use named volumes instead

 ## basics